La Semana Santa en España

 Leche frita is a dessert, meaning 'fried milk.'

-Rosquillas de Semana Santa are Easter doughnuts
+Rosquillas de Semana Santa are Easter doughnuts.

 The most exciting place to visit during La Semana Santa is probably the city of Sevilla in the south of Spain.